-But like any appliance or device that generates heat, electric blankets pose some risks when they're damaged or misused.
+However, like any appliance or device that generates heat, electric blankets pose some risks when they're damaged or misused.
 If you start using them in your own bed, it's important to observe safety practices and use these blankets in a deliberate way.
 Take a look at our tips for using electric blankets safely to help ensure you and your family stay warm and out of harm’s way this winter.

 One of the most common questions about electric blankets is whether it's safe to leave them on overnight.
-While a modern, well-maintained electric blanket is unlikely to cause problems with proper use, overnight use is not recommended to keep electric blankets on all night.
+While a modern, well-maintained electric blanket is unlikely to cause problems with proper use, it is not recommended to keep electric blankets on all night.

-When you use an electric blanket in this way, consider heating the sheet-covered mattress with the blankets pulled down.
+When using an electric blanket to heat your bed, consider heating the sheet-covered mattress with the blankets pulled down.
 After several minutes, pull up the covers and lay down the electric blanket as the top layer.
 The blankets will trap the heat in the mattress so that the entire bed will feel warm when you get in.
 Even after you turn the heat off, you may feel the warmth for up to an hour, giving you plenty of time to fall asleep.

 You should also check the documentation that comes with any new electric blanket to verify its expected lifespan.
 These are only guidelines and some blankets may provide safe service for years beyond this estimate, but it's a good idea to replace electric blankets at recommended intervals to minimize the risk of fire or electrical shock.

 Used properly, electric blankets can be among the most effective tools in your winter HVAC efficiency strategy.
 If you're looking for other ways to keep your home heating bills low, One Hour Heating & Air Conditioning is here to help.
-Contact your local HVAC technicians to inquire about inspections, tune-ups, home energy audits and more.
+Contact your local HVAC technicians to inquire about inspections, tune-ups, home energy audits, and more.